apitanga/quest/README.md

 ## Challenges and solutions

+### TLS done The Easy Way
+Thanks to Cloud Run, we handled SSL/TLS like it's no big deal.

 ### Port mismatch: Cloud Run requires apps to serve traffic on port '8080 or bust', but the app code (which I couldn't modify) expected traffic to be served on port 3000.
 I used Nginx to bridge the port gap seamlessly.

-### TLS: The Easy Way
-Thanks to Cloud Run, we handled SSL/TLS like it's no big deal.

 ### Supervisord: Process watchdog
 Managing Docker processes like a boss.